-An October 1915 discovery east of Wichita had revealed the El Dorado oilfield – the first found using the new science of petroleum geology.
+A 1915 discovery east of Wichita had revealed the El Dorado oilfield – the first found using the new science of petroleum geology.
 The well launched a Kansas oil boom.
-More Mid-Continent oil and natural gas discovery wells encouraged companies to search east toward Eueka just 30 miles away.
+More Mid-Continent discoveries encouraged many companies to search east toward Eueka, about 30 miles away.

-By September Barrington Oil had arrived and completed its first well on the Burkett farm.
+When the Burkett-Seely oilfield was revealed in 1922 about 15 miles north of Eureka, the Barrington Oil Company soon arrived and completed its first well on the Burkett farm.
 All of the company’s drilling would be in Section 24, Township T23 South, Range R10 East, in Greenwood County.
-The first well’s initial production was about 250 barrels of oil a day.
-Oil was selling for $1.60 a barrel.
+The first well’s initial production was about 250 barrels of oil a day (at the time, oil sold for $1.60 a barrel).

 Trade publications reported the company’s progress as it drilled two more wells near the same Greenwood County site, sometimes wrongly identifying the wells as Birkitt rather than Burkett.
 The company’s second well produced 150 barrels of oil a day from 2,120 feet after being “shot” with nitroglycerin.
 These successful wells enabled further drilling (unlike many under-capitalized ventures that failed after a single dry hole).